How to Install Docker on Windows 10?

 The Docker installation will start now.
 Now you need to:

-- To authorize the installer and proceed with the install, follow the instructions on the installation wizard.
+• Authorize the installer and proceed with the installation, follow the instructions on the installation wizard.

 Local Users and Groups > Groups > docker-users